vyakaa/web-aqa/WebTaskDescription.md

 - Attempt login with a password that is too short or too long, ensuring appropriate validation messages are displayed
 - Ensure the user is redirected to the appropriate homepage or dashboard after a successful login
 - Ensure the login form error messages are clear, concise, and do not expose sensitive details
-- Ensure a spinner appears during login attempts
+- Ensure a spinner appears during pages load
 - !!!
 Verify if the system respects case sensitivity for both usernames and passwords, as per requirements
 - !!!
 Attempt login with special characters in the username and password fields to verify input handling
 - !!!
 Test logging in from multiple devices or browsers with the same account and verify session handling